stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 If you need to work with YAML in Python, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
 This supports YAML version 1.2.
 Avoid using [PyYAML](https://pypi.org/project/PyYAML/), because it only supports version 1.1 of the YAML format.

+Avoid creating YAML files, because modern formats offer better options.
+Consider using TOML for application configuration, and JSON or table-based storage like SQLite for larger sets of data.

 ### Working with CSV Files

-Avoid creating CSV files.
-If you use DuckDB or Pandas then you can import and export data to Parquet and Excel file formats.
-Unlike CSV, Parquet and Excel file formats store explicit data types for items.

 Python does include [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
 DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

+Avoid creating CSV files, because modern data formats are all more capable.
+If you use DuckDB or Pandas then you can import and export data to Parquet, SQLite and Excel file formats.
+Unlike CSV, these file formats store explicit data types for items.

 ### Use Logging for Diagnostic Messages, Rather Than print()